beer-garden/beer-garden/AUTH.md

 Since the trusted headers will be included on the login request, the user will still be able to login.

-**NOTE:** If you enable this it is imperitive that users are required to access your garden through the proxy and do not have a means of accessing the garden directly.
-Direct garden access could allow users to set what are supposed to be trusted headers themselves, allowing them to masquerade as whomever they wish.
+**NOTE:** If you enable this, it is imperative that users are required to access your garden through the proxy and do not have a means of accessing the garden directly.
+Direct garden access could allow users to set what are supposed to be trusted headers themselves.
+This would allow masquerading as whomever they wish.

 Available settings: